-Have your ever wondered why two people will both learn “what ever you can capture in your mind you can achieve” and both capture a vision for their futures.
-Then one will go on to achieve what they have envisioned and the other will only look back after his life with despair and remember the plans he has that never came to pass?
+Have you ever wondered why two people will both learn “whatever you can capture in your mind you can achieve” and both capture a vision for their futures?
+Then one will go on to achieve what they have envisioned and the other will only look back after his life with despair and remember the plans he had that never came to pass.

 What separates the dreamer from the one who goes on to achieve his dream?

-Myles Munroe revealed his secret that has helped him and many others fulfill their visions in his book, Principles and Power of Vision.
-You should read the book or my summary of it.
-This contain 10 simple steps that anyone, from any place can practice to turn their visions to reality.
+Myles Munroe revealed the secret that has helped him and many others fulfill their visions in his book, Principles and Power of Vision.
+Read my summary of Principles and Power of Vision by Dr. Myles Munroe.

 1. Identify your vision